 For Jira Software, there are three automation types:

-As soon as a release starts, our app will automatically post an adaptive card into a dedicated MS Teams channel where stakeholders can get an overview about the overall timeframe and duration, included work items and progress of those work items, not yet being finished.
+As soon as a new release starts, our app will automatically post an adaptive card into a dedicated Teams channel where stakeholders can get an overview about the overall timeframe and duration, included work items and progress of those, not yet being finished.

 This automation type is primarily used for internal collaboration on epics and their work items.